 6,000 works in one gallery!
-An overflowing cabinet of curiosities, a pantheon of applied arts! – The Study Collection Arts and Crafts & Design presents more than 2,000 years of the history of receptacle design, taking visitors on a tour of the history of the vessels’ development that examines the principles behind their design in different epochs and cultures.
+An overflowing cabinet of curiosities, a pantheon of applied arts! – The Study Collection Arts and Crafts & Design includes around 8,000 objects dating from antiquity to the present from Europe, Asia, America and Polynesia, with a number of works and groups of works of international significance.
 It offers a condensed walk – or an entertaining stroll – through the design of glass and ceramic, faïence and porcelain, and gold work.

 In 1911, Max Sauerlandt, the first director of Kunstmuseum Moritzburg Halle (Saale) wrote that the best introduction to artistic knowledge was to compare “one object with another; the rough with the fine; the merely sturdy with the equally elegant; the gaudily painted with gently tinted”.
 This is particularly true of modern and contemporary German applied art in the context of international trends.

 The study collection hones visitors’ eye for design and their aesthetic judgement, not to mention their awareness of quality in what could be called the 1,001 basic necessities of daily life.